-Evening performances (Wednesday-Sunday) begin promptly at 6:00 PM and Sunday Matinees (August Only) begin at 1:00.
+Evening performances (Thursday-Sunday) begin promptly at 6:00 PM and Sunday Matinees begin at 2:00 PM.

+We know delays happen and want you to enjoy the show!
+If you arrive after we begin, an usher will seat you when and where appropriate, if seats are available.
 Late seating can present a hazard to both patron and actor as the aisles are sometimes used not only for entrances and exits, but also as an extension of the stage.
-If you arrive late, you may be seated in the back of the house by an usher, at an appropriate interval, if seats are available.
+We ask for your patience and understanding.

-We make every effort to accommodate the special needs of our patrons.
-Please notify us by phone, at 360-321-2939 or by emailing us firstname.lastname@example.org.
-This season we offer large print playbills (available to borrow at no cost at the merchandise counter).
+We make every effort to accommodate the needs of our patrons.
+Please notify us by phone at 360-321-2939 or by emailing firstname.lastname@example.org with any requests.
+This season we’re pleased to offer large print playbills (available to borrow at no cost at the merchandise counter).
+Our Bard’s Buggy is available for transport from the parking lot to the tent.
 If you’ve had a fantastically accessible experience at another theatre, we’d love to hear from you!
-We are actively seeking ways to further our inclusivity and accessibility.
+We actively seek ways to further our inclusivity and accessibility.

-Children over five years of age are welcome and encouraged to attend.
+Children over five years of age are welcome and encouraged to attend all performances, when suitable.
 This may vary from production to production, depending on the content and action of the particular play.
-Out of respect to the actors and to fellow patrons, infants and toddlers are not allowed.
+As You Like It is suitable for young children.
 Children of all ages are welcome to attend our matinees, all of which are family friendly!

 No. We are required by state law to prohibit patrons from bringing their own alcoholic beverages for consumption before, during, or after our performances.
 This policy is strictly enforced.
-Wine and beer are available for purchase in our lobby.
+Wine and beer are available for purchase.

 Only service animals are permitted.
 All other pets need to be left at home.
 Our parking lot is in direct sunlight, and leaving pets in cars puts them at great physical risk.
 If we see an animal alone in a car, the authorities will be notified.

-We house actors with wonderful hosts in our community!
-If you have a spare room, mother-in-law cottage, or camper not in use, and would like more information on how you might host a Shakespearean actor for the summer, please contact us HERE.
-We also look for vehicles our actors can borrow for the summer.
+We house our company with wonderful hosts in our community!
+If you have a spare room, mother-in-law cottage, or camper not in use, and would like more information on how you might host a Shakespearean artist for the summer, please contact us here -email@example.com.
+We also look for vehicles our artists can borrow for the summer.
 If you have a spare car you’d be willing to lend us, please contact us at the link above.

-Our main-stage season runs during the summer months, however we produce various offerings in the winter and spring months.
+Our main-stage season runs during the summer; however, we produce various offerings in the winter and spring months.
+In 2020, we launched Shakespeare Playground, and plan to continue programming under this platform.
 Stay in touch on Facebook and Instagram for the latest updates!